cakey/cakey.github.io/source/_posts/2015-05-06-the-rise-of-esports.markdown

 **The game industry itself is huge.**

 Global revenue of the video game industry was [$100B in 2014](http://www.gartner.com/newsroom/id/2614915)- nearly [3 times the movie industry](http://www.mpaa.org/wp-content/uploads/2015/03/MPAA-Theatrical-Market-Statistics-2014.pdf).
 [Grand Theft Auto V made $1B in 3 days](http://www.ign.com/articles/2013/09/20/gta-5-sales-hit-1-billion-in-three-days), while Minecraft was sold for [$2.5B](http://www.polygon.com/2014/9/15/6151559/microsoft-buys-minecraft-mojang) to Microsoft.
 Developers of games such as Clash of Clans and Candy Crush make an [obscene amount of money](http://venturebeat.com/2015/03/24/clash-of-clans-developer-supercells-revenues-tripled-in-2014/).
+Candy Crush developer King made $2.26B in revenue in 2014.
+Clash of Clans developer made 10x the revenue per employee tech giant Google.

 This doesn't necessarily all lead to more competitive gaming, but games being thoroughly main stream means that the concept of playing video games is hardly foreign.